fmtlib/fmt/doc/index.md

   all-time contributors</a>.
 </p>
 <p>
-  The permissive MIT <a href="https://github.com/fmtlib/fmt#license">license</a>
+  The library is distributed under a permissive MIT
-  allows the use the library in both open-source and commercial projects.
+  <a href="https://github.com/fmtlib/fmt#license">license</a> and is
+  <b>relied upon by many open-source projects</b>, including PyTorch, Apple's
+  FoundationDB, Windows Terminal, MongoDB, and others.
 </p>
 </div>